dl-solarity/docs/docs/getting-started/guides/libs/data-structures/avl-tree.md

 ## Implementation

-The `AvlTree` library is structured to handle three types of keys: uint256, bytes32, and address, each facilitating different use cases.
-Every node in the AVL tree is equipped with a dynamic bytes `value` field, allowing for the storage of complex data types, including structs.
+The `AvlTree` library is structured to handle three types of values: uint256, bytes32, and address, each facilitating different use cases.
+Every node in the AVL tree has a bytes32 key, allowing for the storage of different data types as keys.

 The tree is simply a mapping of keys to nodes.
-The example below shows how the nodes are represented in the tree.
+Thanks to the structure of node which provides the parent node reference the iterative traversal of the tree is possible.The example below shows how the nodes are represented in the tree.

 <figure>
     <img src={require("/static/img/docs/avl-tree-diagram.png").default} alt=""/>